MihirPatel20/generate-context/README.md

 BEGIN FILE CONTENT
 <actual file content>
 END FILE CONTENT
 ```

-👉 This format is designed for LLMs to easily parse and understand multi-file context.
-✅ Easy to parse
+- ✅ Easy to parse
-✅ No YAML or JSON headaches
+- ✅ No YAML or JSON headaches
-✅ Perfect for LLM context injection
+- ✅ Perfect for LLM context injection

 ## 💡 Why this tool?

-LLMs work way better when you feed them clean, structured context from your codebase.
+LLMs work better with clean, structured context from your codebase.
 `generate-context` helps you package your files into simple, predictable formats for:

 - AI agents